prpole/dissertation/chapter2/main.md

 of universal for another, or at least apply to it a historiographic method that searches for an ethical and economic accounting when the term's argument is first and foremost about the capacities of an organism considered in natural-historical terms.
-Ian Baucom, considering Chakrabarty's version of the universal species concept, points out that "it seems to wreak havoc on the key principles of historical understanding and political commitment that have animated not only Chakrabarty's preceding body of work, but the broader project of postcolonial critique to which that work has been dedicated" [-@baucom_human_2012 3].
+Ian Baucom, sharing the concerns that cause this discomfort as he considers Chakrabarty's version of the universal species concept, points out that the Anthropocene's universalism "seems to wreak havoc on the key principles of historical understanding and political commitment that have animated not only Chakrabarty's preceding body of work, but the broader project of postcolonial critique to which that work has been dedicated" [-@baucom_human_2012 3].
 But to consider the species concept as a universal of the same type as those that postcolonial critique has opposed in the past, Baucom continues, would be to miss Chakrabarty's point.
-It is not a universalism in the Hegelian mode, which Chakrabarty himself has opposed in the name of a struggle for the "freedom of difference," but a "natural--scientific" universalism that presents a new paradigm entirely[@-baucom_human_2012 3].
+It is not a universalism in the Hegelian mode<!--what does this mean? should figure out and gloss since we don't get the whole Baucom-->, which Chakrabarty himself has opposed in the name of a struggle for the "freedom of difference," but a "natural--scientific" universalism that presents a new paradigm entirely[@-baucom_human_2012 3].
 As Baucom reads it, in this new paradigm "freedom can no longer be conceived of as the freedom of difference against the